chrispauley/assessments-common-jar/README.md

 # assessments-common2-jar
-Java implementation to for version 4.0 of the HROS Assessments Workgroup.
+Java implementation for version 4.0 of the HROS Assessments Workgroup.